 Noticing Neighbors - Affirmation Billboards

-Hayley: I love your work and have been crossing my fingers we could talk, I’m so glad this worked out.
-Where did the initial idea for an affirmation billboard come from?
+Hayley: Where did the initial idea for an affirmation billboard come from?
 I had never seen one before.

 The idea behind the affirmation billboards happened as a very natural trajectory.
 Back when I was 17, I lost my father to suicide.
 My entire life changed.
 I was young and had no idea how to heal from something that serious.
 I started writing in my journal for comfort and then started painting these words on my bedroom walls because it felt significant to see words that helped me painted bigger and on display.
 I ran with the idea and started graffitiing those words on abandoned buildings in my hometown - I was still in high school.
 This is technically how it all started.
 This project helped me love and heal and saved my life.
 I put these words in public places so that they might make other people feel loved, and enable them to heal and save their own lives.
 I believe that love and healing are cyclical in that way.